mminks/ci-ampel/README.md

 bin/ampel -s
 ```

-If you want to use 'Jenkins Ampel' locally (don't switch lights):
+If you want to use 'CI Ampel' locally (don't switch lights):

 ```
 bin/ampel -d